franciskone/react-native-moodTracker/README.md

 # moodTracker
-A React native application built with the following technologies
+A React Native application built with the following technologies:

 ### State managment
 * redux